software-assignments-spring2022/git-workflow-practice-dana-sun/README.md

 ### Why I find this article interesting - Rachel Kindangen

 It's definitely impressive and jarring to see that AI has been developed to before better than the average programmer.
 However, I think there are still several advantages of having a human be a programmer.
 In scrum teams, for example, being able to collaborate with others is definitely an advantage and arguably increases the efficiency of development more so than an automated AI programmer.

+## Mateus Silva Aragao (aragaomateus) Comments:
+That's a very interesting article, and I believe that we should look into it not only from the AI standpoint but also on how this can affect our trade (software engineering).
+I feel that that is a glimpse of automation penetrating, even more, the field of a software engineer.
+Those that used to drive the automation that caused the displacement of jobs now are poised to suffer from the same devil.
+I don't think that this is harmful, but I believe that this is the opportunity for us to focus on skills that can not yet be reproduced by AI.
+Knowing how to ask the right questions,  solving larger problems, and teamwork required for building large apps are still intrinsic to humans and will continue to for a long time.